amacfie/amacfie.github.io/_posts/2025-04-12-tricky-grammar.md

 title: Tricky grammar
 ---

-Okay, here's a version sticking very closely to the original notes, with minimal additions for readability as a post.

----

-## Notes on Some Tricky Grammar Points

-Here are some notes exploring specific grammar questions that came up recently.

 **Pronouns in Quotations**

 A question arose: Does a pronoun in a quotation need to be integrated into the surrounding text?
 The MLA Style Center at <https://style.mla.org/agreement-pronouns-quotations/> recommends not doing so.
 For example: "Laurence is boastful, repeating to his brother that the picture is 'the best thing **I**’ve done yet'."